 If you’d rather go somewhere with fewer tourists, then Santa María la Ribera should be next up.
 While there’s generally little appeal to the northern neighborhoods of Mexico City, this is the exception which proves the rule and became my go-to barrio when I fancied something different.
 (Full disclosure: that something different usually involved hanging out at the Biblioteca Vasconcelos, whose shelves – like a space-age Harry Potter set – seem to float in mid-air.
 My other go-to library is the little-visited, mural-

 Give yourself an afternoon in the historic center.
-While rough and ready at times, you can’t leave without having stopped by the sinking cathedral and the cluster of impressive buildings which fan out from the central square, aka the zocalo.
+While it's rough and ready at times, you can’t leave without having stopped by the sinking cathedral and the cluster of impressive buildings which fan out from the central square, aka the zocalo.
 It also means you can mosey over to Parque Alameda, the most peaceful people-watching spot you’re going to get right in the heart of Latin America’s most densely-populated capital city.
 While away a few hours doing not very

 There’s really nothing that compares to living in Mexico City.

 Mexican food is tortillas, tamales, tacos, and so much more.
 Writer Kendall Hill travels Mexico from coast to coast, tasting the regional dishes that make this country one of the world’s top food destinations.

 Mexico’s colonial-era cities are rightly famous for their ornate, well-preserved historic centers.
 Our nomads share a few of their favorites.